Q. Do you have to be in a specific year, or program, to compete in Code to Win?

 Q. What if I am not able to attend the challenge at my school?

 A: Do not worry!
-There will be a virtual challenge held at the end of Preliminaries for those that missed the challenge at their school, or who would like to try the other stream.
+There is a virtual challenge.
 Please monitor the Code to Win homepage for date/time and instructions on how to register.

 Q. What sort of problems will we see at Code to Win?